top of page

 One of The Biggest Causes Of Methylation Problems is MTHFR

-MTHFR gene mutations affect the MTHFR gene, which tells your body how to activate folate.
-This gene variant matters partly because it affects folate, but mostly because active folate is what makes SAMe in our body and SAMe is the primary methyl donor..
-That means, when your body needs to methylate something, the first place it looks to get a methyl group is from SAMe, but SAMe had to get it's methyl group from methylated folate and you made methyl folate in your MTHFR enzyme.
+MTHFR gene mutations affect the gene which tells your body how to build the enzyme to activate folate.
+This gene variant matters partly because it affects folate, but mostly because active folate makes SAMe in our body, and SAMe is the primary methyl donor.
+That means, when your body needs to methylate something, the first place it looks to get a methyl group is from SAMe, but SAMe had to get its methyl group from methylated folate, and you made methyl folate in your MTHFR enzyme.

 How to Boost Your Methylation